-The struggle of finding ethical, eco-friendly products is real.
-It takes a lot of time to wade through endless online stores.
-Plus, it can be hard to know if you can really trust the brand to be as good as it claims.
-The three eco-friendly online stores highlighted in this blog post do all the hard work of vetting brands and curating ethical collections, so that you can shop for sustainable, ethical products efficiently.
-They are my go-to places when looking for ethical, fair trade and sustainable homeware, clothing, accessories and beauty products.
+The struggle of finding ethically sourced products is real.
+It takes a lot of time to wade through sustainable shopping websites.
+Plus, it can be hard to know if you can really trust the ethical brands are as good as they claim to be.
+So, I’ve put together the three best eco friendly three websites to make ethical online shopping easier.
+These sites do all the hard work of vetting brands and curating ethical collections, so that you can shop fair efficiently.
+They are my go-to places for sustainable shopping.

 This post contains affiliate links.
 That means if you buy something, I may earn a small commission at no extra cost to you.
 If you do click and buy, thank you.
 See my full affiliate disclosure here for more info.

-For Ethical Clothing, Furniture, Home Decor and more: Made Trade
+For Slow Fashion, Furniture, Home Decor and more: Made Trade

-When you think of MadeTrade, think of an ethical alternative to Anthropologie.
-They curate an impressive range of 6500+ ethically made products like clothing, shoes, accessories, home decor, furniture, lighting and more.
-You can make feel-good choices knowing that your purchase directly supports small businesses, independent makers, and artisans in the United States and around the world.
+When you think of MadeTrade, think of a sustainable shopping alternative to Anthropologie.
+It’s my favorite sustainable lifestyle store.
+They curate an impressive range of 6500+ ethically made products for men and women.
+Made Trade makes it so easy to find non fast fashion brands that have a positive social impact and ethical business practices.
+You’ll find clothing, shoes, accessories, home decor, furniture, lighting and more.
+Each purchase directly supports sustainable businesses, independent makers, and artisans in the United States and around the world.

 Interested?
-Check out Made Trade’s beautiful sustainably made ethical collection here.
+Check out Made Trade’s beautiful sustainable living store here.

 For Handmade and Vintage Goods: Etsy

-When you’re committed to sustainable living, thrifting is an essential step in the purchasing process.
-With lockdowns making it more difficult to get to our favorite thrift stores, Etsy is a fantastic way to buy secondhand and vintage gems.
+When you’re committed to an environmentally friendly lifestyle, thrifting is an essential step in the purchasing process.
+With lockdowns making it more difficult to get to our favorite thrift stores, Etsy is one of the most sustainable places to shop.
 When you browse the vintage section of the marketplace, you’ll find vintage levis, classic polaroid cameras and personalized laptop cases.
-One of the many reasons why I love shopping on Etsy so much, is because I know my purchase goes towards supporting independent, small businesses.
-People who have poured their heart and soul into making their Etsy stores truly valuable.
-Like you, I want my hard-earned coin to go towards deserving recipients!
+Etsy makes sustainable shopping easy, and I know my purchase goes towards supporting independent, small businesses.
+The owners are people who have poured their heart and soul into making their Etsy stores truly valuable.
 Some of my favorite Etsy stores include:

-A great go-to shop for zero-waste essentials like the kit pictured above, reusable bags and they now also sell reusable face coverings.
+One of the best ways to reduce your carbon footprint and environmental impact is to prioritize plastic free essentials.
+There are a number of zero waste stores on Etsy that make the low waste lifestyle easier.
+SpruceAndPineCo is a great place to start.
+It has great online eco products like the kit pictured above, reusable bags and they now also sell reusable face coverings.
 I love that you can customize the kit to your specific needs.

 Truly stunning, ethereal jewelry that uses high quality semi-precious gemstones, gold filled, sterling silver and rose gold filled chains.
 Ashley does an amazing job of creating such beautiful handmade jewelry, and her packaging is equally gorgeous.